 But in German it is not that simple.
 Hey… STOP… come back!
-You can’t run away, you hear me.
-Learning Spanish will not solve your problems with German The German marking system is REALLY messed up.
+You can’t run away, you hear me?
+Learning Spanish will not solve your problems with German.
+Seriously though, the German marking system is REALLY messed up.
 Because back in the day, when the question of who has to carry what mark came up in one of the design meetings for the German language, the nouns were quite unwilling to participate.
 They were like

 “We already carry the meaning.
 We will not carry anything extra.
 Let the articles do it.”